topiasukkonen/task/README.md

 # Maze Solver

-The program solves a maze provided in a .txt file.
+The program solves a maze provided in a .txt file using breadth-first search.

 The code can be run from the root of the project as follows: python3 task.py